ratchet11243/DrawIO_GRAFCET/README.md

 }
 ```

-To ensure that the library is automatically updated, you should update the settings JSON, for example:
+To ensure that the library is automatically updated, you should update the "libraries"-parameter in the settings JSON, for example:

 ```json
 {